itm8SocSE/rmm/README.md

 ## Executables
 This file contains known executable file names for RMM tools and can be used in EDR custom detections.
 Currently, 236 file names have been identified.

-The following can be used in Microsoft Defender to find created RMM processes.
+The following can be used in Microsoft Defender to find RMM process creations.
 ```
 let RMMs = (externaldata(Software:string,Executable:string)
 [@"https://raw.githubusercontent.com/itm8SocSE/rmm/main/executables.csv"]